Consensus-based optimization (CBO): Towards Global Optimality in Robotics: Experiment

 \section{Experiment}

-In this section, we show how the CBO algorithm can enable finding global minima on three challenging robotics problems, highlighting different challenges in trajectory optimization for robotics.
+In this section, we show how the CBO algorithm can enable finding better solutions on three challenging robotics problems, highlighting different challenges in trajectory optimization for robotics.
 In what follows, first, we explain the general setting of our experiments and then present the results.